Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-using-gp-port-zynq.md

         starts again and waits for you to select the push button switch in the serial terminal again.

-## Example Project: Validate Instantiated Fabric IP Functionality
+## Example 3: Validate Instantiated Fabric IP Functionality

 In this example, you will add the AXI GPIO, AXI Timer, the interrupt instantiated in fabric, and the EMIO interface.
 You will then validate